bhanuprakash437/expense_tracker_tests/README.md

 Expense Tracker - Automated Tests

-This project includes the automated testcase for the project - Expense Tracker
+This project includes the automated testcases for the Expense tracker project as per the user specifications provided

 For windows machine :